Groups File Lawsuit To Block Iowa's New 'Heartbeat' Abortion Law

 "Not only is this law blatantly unconstitutional — it's extremely harmful to women," Planned Parenthood said in a statement about the lawsuit.
 The group says that Iowa's legislature ignored the legal rights guaranteed in the Supreme Court's Roe v.
 Wade decision, as well as Iowa's own constitution.

-"Enough is enough," said Dawn Laguens, Executive Vice President, Planned Parenthood Federation of America.
+"Enough is enough," said Dawn Laguens, executive vice president, Planned Parenthood Federation of America.
 "Gov. Kim Reynolds has no right to impose her beliefs on Iowa women.
 We will not back down until every person has the freedom and opportunity to make the health care decisions that are best for them and their families."

 When she signed the bill into law, Reynolds acknowledged that it would likely start a court battle.